-The JTP-4002 load bank is designed to test the electrical and liquid-cooling infrastructure in data centre halls continuously, at a power factor of 1pu, without having to utilise the normal operating load.
-It is intended to be operated indoors and the enclosure is fitted with lockable castors and forklift channels to allow it to be moved around.
+The JTP-4005 load bank is designed to test the electrical and liquid-cooling infrastructure in data centre halls continuously, at a power factor of 1pu, without having to utilise the normal operating load.
+It is intended to be operated indoors.

 The user can select the control mode as local or PC mode with a selector switch on the local control panel.
 Only one mode can be active at a time.